knowledge-kitchen

 Required software and hardware

-All students require access to a computer on which they can write software using a specific set of applications.
-Computers at any of the university’s computer labs will do, as will any laptop or desktop computer.
+All students require access to a desktop or laptop computer on which they can write software using a specific set of applications.

 i6 account